kaltokri/just-the-docs-test/docs/configuration/coalitions.md

 guys to have everything in one place.<br/>
 Coalitions are implemented by slot blocking, but can use the recenly added feature of coalition passwords in DCS, too.

-**ATTENTION!**</BR>
+{: .note }
-With COALITIONS enabled, some persistent displays will not appear in your server status channels (or will be changed) like Player information or Mission Statistics, which would render all the work useless, if you could peek in there and see what is going on.
-You can still use the commands .players or .missionstats in your dedicated coalition channels, but you can't see data from the opposite coalition anymore.
+> With COALITIONS enabled, some persistent displays will not appear in your server status channels (or will be changed)
+> like Player information or Mission Statistics, which would render all the work useless, if you could peek in there and
+> see what is going on.
+You can still use the commands .players or .missionstats in your dedicated coalition channels, but
+> you can't see data from the opposite coalition anymore.

-COALITION handling can be enabled in each server individually.
+The option `COALITION` to handle this feature can be enabled in each server section of `dcsserverbot.ini` individually.
 So if you only want to enable strict red/blue handling in one server, you can do that.
 Every other server (and their persistent embeds) will not be affected.

 ---
 ## Bot Configuration